hyperledger/besu/docs/Tutorials/Create-IBFT-Network.md

 ### 7. Start Node-2

-You need the [enode URL](../Configuring-Pantheon/Node-Keys.md#enode-url) for Node-1 to specify Node-1 as a bootnode.

 Start another terminal, change to the `Node-2` directory and start Node-2 specifying the Node-1 enode URL copied when starting Node-1 as the bootnode:

 ```bash tab="MacOS"